What is the difference between a Carer and a Sharer?

 *** An Enhanced DBS check [ criminal records check] can only be completed by a registered organisation.

-Why do I pay a monthly fee for the facilitation of the service?
+Why do I pay monthly for the facilitation of the service?